Before and after pictures of bamboo removal

 how to get rid of Bamboo permanently

-We often get asked ‘is bamboo hard to remove?‘ Bamboo is a voracious grower and its ‘running’ variety can quickly spread far beyond the intended planting area.
-Its underground root system takes specialist equipment to dig up, and DIY bamboo removal a not usually successful as every fragment of the rhizomes need to be removed, and this requires an expert’s touch.
+We often get asked ‘is bamboo hard to remove?‘ Bamboo is a voracious growing plant and its ‘running’ variety can quickly spread far beyond the intended planting area.
+Its underground root system takes specialist equipment to dig up, and DIY bamboo removal is not usually successful as every fragment of rhizome needs to be removed, and this requires an expert’s touch.

 • Herbicide treatment